What makes walking on the iwalk2.0 so hard and awkward? Its design!

-A few years ago Malcolm Brogdon, then a basketball player for University of Virginia team Cavaliers , had a foot and ankle injury and was in cast.
-The team’s athletic trainer decided to get Malcolm a RollerFoot.
-We were glad to be able to provide an extra high RollerFoot for Malcolm – a promising college basketball player.
-During his recovery and the no-weight-on-the-foot period Malcolm was on the RollerFoot and had been able to attend team practices.
-Thanks to the RollerFoot Malcolm continuously exercised his upper leg muscles and had both hands free to shoot the hoop.
+A few years ago Malcolm Brogdon, then a basketball player for University of Virginia team Cavaliers, had a foot and ankle injury.
+The surgeon put him in a cast.
+Than team’s athletic trainer found out about us and decided to get Malcolm a RollerFoot.
+It was a pleasure for us to provide an extra high RollerFoot unit for Malcolm.
+He was a promising college basketball player for Cavaliers.
+While no-weight-bearing and on the RollerFoot during his recovery Malcolm was able to attend team practices.
+Thanks to the RollerFoot Malcolm continuously exercised his upper leg muscles.
+He also had both hands free to shoot the hoop, thus maintaining his skills while recuperating.

 Malcolm had completely recovered and continued his college study and playing basketball at the University.

 Recently we found out that Malcom Brogdon had joined the Milwaukee Bucks – an NBA franchise!
-What added to our excitement is that Malcolm is now in Milwaukee where Step Dynamics, the RollerFoot company is located.
-What an interesting coincidence – out of dozens of NBA teams Brogdon comes to Milwaukee, the home of that unique device that helped him during the recovery from the injury.
-We are so glad to have him here.
+What added to our excitement is that Malcolm is now in Milwaukee where Step Dynamics, the RollerFoot company, is located.
+What an interesting coincidence: out of dozens of NBA teams Brogdon comes to Milwaukee – the home of the RollerFoot!
+The one that helped him during the recovery from the injury.
+We are so glad to have him in our town.
 We can now go to the game and see Malcolm play at the Bucks Arena!
 And maybe one day we could meet him in person and talk about his experience on the RollerFoot years ago.

-In this video one can see how the RollerFoot is not only useful at home and office but also in the streets of today’s urban living.
-The user in the video is rolling on the sidewalks while his hands are occupied with a bag and a water bottle.
-He is easily crossing the street, steering with his knee and going around corners , resting the injured foot on the RollerFoot while sitting on a bench.
+The below video shows RollerFoot on sidewalks.
+The device is not only useful at home and office but also in the streets of today’s urban living.
+The user in the video is using RollerFoot rolling along the sidewalks with his both hands free to carry some items.
+Steering the RollerFoot with his knee, the user is easily crossing the street, turning corners.
+Video shows how to rest the injured foot by elevating it on the RollerFoot while seated on a bench.

 RollerFoot was featured on NBC’s WTMJ4 in Milwaukee on the Morning Blend show.